 We now have parentheses with some aliases for commits, and see as expected that HEAD is at the commit we have checked out into our working tree.
-By default the log command only lists commits starting from HEAD, but with --all it lists all.
+By default the log command only lists commits starting from HEAD, but with --all it lists all commits.

-In the checkout message Git also warns us that if we are in a so-called "detached HEAD" state, and that if we make new commits now can potentially be lost if we do not create a new branch.
-A branch designates a line of work, and is simply a reference to a commit.
+In the checkout message Git also warns us that if we are in a so-called "detached HEAD" state, and that if we make new commits now they can potentially be lost if we do not create a new branch.
+A branch designates a logical line of work that we decide one.
+In software development it is common to have a main branch, and then branches for doing small experiments and new developments that are not ready for everyone else to be bothered with.
+Technically, a branch in Git is simply a reference to a commit with a nice name.
 The default branch is called master and from the log above we see that it indeed points to the newest commit in our repository.
 Note that a branch name can contain slash characters, which can help organize them, e.g., feature/something, release/v42, and way/too/many/levels.